lupinjia/unitree_mujoco/readme.md

   Change the `joystick_type` in `simulate/config.yaml` to other values if you want to use joystick of other types

-- Add support for depth image accessing through Python API
+- Add support for depth image accessing through both Python and C++ API

   Through calling mujoco API and adding camera element in `go2.xml` we can obtain the depth image from mujoco.

-  The processed depth image is published to a dds topic named "rt/depthimage" using cyclonedds.
+  The processed depth image is published to a dds topic named "rt/depthimage" using cyclonedds (currently only in Python).